 Ataya International High School has a long history in providing quality education to a varied population of students from Lebanon and other countries as well.
-It all started when Mr. Toufic Ataya, the principle of the Elementary School at the International College of Beirut decided to launch a private elementary school called Ataya New School on Jeanne D’Arc street in Ras Beirut in 1971.
+It all started in 1971 when Mr. Toufic Ataya, the principle of the Elementary School at the International College of Beirut decided to launch a private elementary school called Ataya New School on Jeanne D’Arc street in Ras Beirut.

-The idea of having students with special needs in the “regular” classroom faced a lot of criticism at that time.
-Mr. Ataya did not yield to pressure as he had a strong conviction that the variety of different kinds of learners in the regular classroom provided a better learning environment for all its students.
-According to him, while students with special needs benefited from the wealth of teaching aid material and the enhanced teaching strategies, the same can be said about the regular students who were able to excel in their studies while developing a high sense of civic responsibility and sound moral values and ethics.
+The idea of having students with special needs in the “regular” classroom faced a lot of resistance and criticism at that time.
+Mr. Ataya did not yield to pressure as he had a strong conviction that the variety of learners in the regular classroom provided a richer learning environment for all its students.
+According to him, while students with special needs benefited from the wealth of teaching aid material and the enhanced teaching strategies deployed through the integration program, the same can be said about the regular students who were able to excel in their studies while developing a high sense of civic responsibility and sound moral values and ethics.
+With time, Ataya New School saw an evolution that enabled the transition from integration to an inclusive education.

 As a result of this the following developments became an integral part of our school’s culture:

-- Bullying became an extinct behavior within our students’ community.
+- Bullying became practically an extinct behavior within our students’ community.

-- All students have the opportunity to acquire knowledge, skills and attitudes.
+- All students are provided with the opportunity to acquire knowledge, skills and attitudes.

-- All students were able to present a steady progress at all levels.
+- All students are able to present a steady progress at all levels.

-- All students presented a high sense of civic responsibility while maintaining and developing their individual personality.
+- All students acquire a high sense of civic responsibility while maintaining and developing their individual personality within their first year of enrollment.

-Since 1971 Ataya New School graduates transferred to other schools and proved Mr. Ataya’s vision to be correct, they ranked among the best students in their new schools.
+Since 1971 Ataya New School graduates proved Mr. Ataya’s vision to be correct as they ranked among the best students in their studies when they enrolled in universities.

 In 2013, Mr. Ramzi Ataya launched Ataya International High School in Hadat Hamra Street three hundred meters from the “Saint Therese” intersection.
 “This was a logical development of the Ataya tradition” affirmed Mr. Ataya, “We can now serve a larger number of students in a healthy (green area) and well equipped school.”